wcerfgba/moneylab-nft-essay/nft-good.md

 and the lack of a true market system for artworks.
 NFTs are revolutionary,
-because they provide a common market for trading digital goods,
+because they provide a common market for trading digital goods, which means anyone can now access the power of the market (http://welkerswikinomics.com/blog/wp-content/uploads/2009/01/market-power-11.jpeg):